A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

 \end{itemize}

-\textbf{{Improved scheduling mechanisms. }} There are several approaches to improve SCTP to solve the above mentioned problems and provide video streaming over this transport protocol.
-We briefly mentioned them and {next,} we provide more details.

-To reduce the explained problem of {longtime} primary path exchanging in SCTP, Kelly et al.~\cite{kelly2004delay} proposed a delay-centric strategy to set the primary path based on the lowest End-to-End delay and RTT.
+\textbf{{Improved scheduling mechanisms. }}~To reduce the explained problem of {longtime} primary path exchanging in SCTP, Kelly et al.~\cite{kelly2004delay} proposed a delay-centric strategy to set the primary path based on the lowest end-to-end delay and RTT.
 The solution improves quality, but using this adaptive primary path selection in the lossy wireless environment makes the SCTP slow due to frequent path exchanges.
 This approach does not use the full ability of all paths and uses the primary path for data transmission and secondary paths as backup.

 A more stable solution based on SCTP is in~\cite{okamoto2014performance}.
 The authors defeated with packet loss by proposing a selective bicasting method.
-Therefore, instead of sending the same data through two different paths (bicasting), which would lead to significant congestion and reduce the throughput, the selective bicasting method duplicates only important packets.
-These important packets are retransmissions.
-However, this approach has not defined sensitive data, like I-frames, as important packets.
+Therefore, instead of sending the same data through two different paths~(bicasting), which would lead to significant congestion and reduce the throughput, the selective bicasting method duplicates only retransmissions.

 Da Silva et al.~\cite{da2016preventing} proposed a Selective-Redundancy Multipath Transfer~(SRMT) scheme.
 In this approach, the primary path is used to transfer data and secondary paths are used to send redundant packets, which have more priority and stronger delay limitation.
 These redundancies mitigate degradation QoE.
 There are two key factors for packet selection over secondary paths.
-The first one is the amount of redundant packets to be transferred, which is calculated based on smooth Round Trip Time (sRTT) of the primary path and the maximum delay tolerated by the application.
-The second one is the selection of packets, which have to be sent redundantly based on the importance of packets for reconstructing the video (a content-aware approach).
+The first one is the amount of redundant packets to be transferred, which is calculated based on sRTT of the primary path and the maximum delay tolerated by the application.
+The second one is the selection of packets, which have to be sent redundantly based on the importance of packets for reconstructing the video~(a content-aware approach).
 For example, I-frames have the highest priority and among the I-frame packets, the initially ordered ones have more priority than others.
 P-frames are the next and the lowest priority is for B-frames.
 Duplicated packets on the receiver side would be discarded.
 SRMT uses the default SCTP handover scheme to avoid HOL problem.